Huge fire destroys French refugee camp

 MSF contributed 2.6 million euros to setting the camp up.
 Last October, the population swelled after the closure of the sprawling "Jungle" camp at Calais around 40 kilometres (25 miles) away.

-"Following the closure of the Calais camp, the Afghans were sent here, which displeased some of the other refugees," the spokeswoman told CNN.
+"Following the closure of the Calais camp, the Afghans were sent here, which displeased some of the other refugees," the spokeswoman for the prefect told CNN.

 "In the Grande-Synthe camp, there are about 1,500 refugees, whereas there's space for about 800 of them, so it creates tensions."